-A family's housing assistance or admission into assisted housing should never depend on whether they choose to participate in the FSS program, and PHAs need to make this known as part of the recruitment process.
+A family's housing assistance or admission into assisted housing must never, unless approved by HUD, depend on whether they choose to participate in the FSS program, and PHA's need to make this known as part of the recruitment process.
 For this reason, the PHA's action plan must include an assurance that a family's decision to not participate in the FSS program will not affect the family's admission to the Section 8 or public housing programs, nor will it affect the family's right to occupancy in accordance with the lease.